odan/odan.github.io/_posts/2020-05-25-slim4-logging.md

 ## Logging to the console

-If you want to show the logging messaes in the console, you just have to add the console handler:
+If you want to display the log messages in the console, you only need to add the console handler:

 ```php
 public function __construct(LoggerFactory $logger) {